List Of Transitional Words For Essays

 Common Mistakes to Avoid

-While transitional words are essential for effective writing, it's important to use them correctly.
+While transitional words are essential for effective writing, you'll want to use them correctly.
 Here are some common mistakes to avoid:

 • Overusing transitional words: Using too many transitional words can make your writing sound repetitive and unnatural.
 Use them sparingly and only when they are necessary to clarify the relationship between ideas.